hsmalley/velvet-chains-ttrpg/obsidian-templates/map.md

 ---

-## ⚙️ Navigation Notes
+## ⚙️🔥 Navigation Notes

-List travel hazards, negotiation checkpoints, and emotional waypoints.
-Note which actions generate Hope dice, where Danger accumulates, and how Tri-Engine shifts tilt momentum.
+Record travel notes, negotiation points, or symbolic constellations.
+Mark where Hope or Danger shifts.

 ---

-## 🧨 Daggerheart Terrain & Hazards
+## 🧨🔥 Terrain & Hazards

 | Hazard / Obstacle | Threat Dice                | Read the Scene                                           | Consequence / Counterplay               |
 | ----------------- | -------------------------- | -------------------------------------------------------- | --------------------------------------- |
 | {{Hazard 1}}      | {{Danger dice • Momentum}} | {{How to sense it: Hope/Advantage cues, consent ritual}} | {{Stress, scars, or narrative fallout}} |
 | {{Hazard 2}}      | {{Threat details}}         | {{Clues to notice}}                                      | {{Outcome summary}}                     |

-State Hope rewards, Danger spikes, and how VC/SP/PE alter hazard reactions.
+Explain how hazards affect play: Hope, Danger, or narrative consequences.

 ---

-## 🎭 Hope of Discovery
+## 🎭🔥 Hope of Discovery

-When do explorers earn Hope dice or Advantage on this route?
-Describe visual or sensory crescendos tied to success, mixed results, or Danger spikes.
+Describe when exploration grants Hope—through revelations, triumphs, or discoveries.

 ---

-## 📜 Usage Guidance
+## 📜🔥 Usage Guidance

-- **Encounters:** {{combat/social/puzzle}}
+- **Encounters:** {{conflict / discovery / mystery}}
-- **Dynamic Elements:** {{terrain shifts, echo flux}}
+- **Dynamic Elements:** {{terrain shifts, weather, echoes}}
-- **GM Tips:** {{narrative framing}}
+- **GM Tips:** {{how to frame or stage scenes}}

 ---

-## 📝 GM Guidance
+## 📝🔥 GM Guidance

-Offer notes on framing travel scenes, pacing discoveries, and checking consent when the terrain turns perilous.
-Include prompts for switching between VC mood (intimate waypoints), SP energy (bold maneuvers), and PE insight (mystic cartography).
+Offer advice for running voyages, pacing exploration, and using terrain as story.
+Optionally, tie into VC/SP/PE themes.

 ---

+## 🎆🔥 Bombastic Mode (Optional)

+When modest notes fail, unleash Bombastic Mode.
+Describe the appendix with operatic excess and grand
+spectacle:

+- Overwrought metaphors and cosmic exaggerations.
+- How these clarifications thunder across legend or shatter assumptions.
+- What impossible promises, scandals, or revelations it embodies.

+Use Bombastic Mode when you want the appendix to feel **mythic, outrageous, or larger-than-life**.
+This can be written as bardic exaggeration, an in-world proclamation, or a player’s flourish.

+---

-## 🕯️ 𝘊𝘰𝘥𝘦𝘹 𝘊𝘭𝘰𝘴𝘶𝘳𝘦
+## 🕯️🔥 𝘊𝘰𝘥𝘦𝘹 𝘊𝘭𝘰𝘴𝘶𝘳𝘦

-> _“{{Dramatic Quote from a famous corsair}}”_
+> _“{{Closing line: vow, reflection, or warning left on this map}}”_